-The motor cable must be located on the right side when you face the base connector plate.
+The motor cable must face toward the base connector box side.

-To tighten the two bolts on the maintenance hole side, insert a hexagonal wrench from the maintenance hole.
+For the bolt on the maintenance hole side, loosely fasten it with an accessory tool.
+Then, insert a hexagonal wrench from the maintenance hole and secure the bolt.

 If it is difficult to mount the motor, push it while moving Arm #1 slowly by hand.